junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 "What, you want a ride?"
 Ajay glances back, hinting at the "taxi" sign on top of the vehicle.

 "A ride, yes, but going down."
-Cas says.
+Cas says plainly.
 "To Purgatory.
 Reapers have way, and rogue ones do that for a profit.
 Like you."

 Ajay steps out of the car, looking him up and down.
 "And why would an angel want to go to the Purgatory?"

 "That is my business."
-Cas states, blankly.
+Cas states flatly.

 Ajay shrugs.
 "Sure, and if you get killed down there, also not my business.
 Not exactly having an insurance around here."

-Cas says, "I understand.
+Cas nods, "I understand.
 One ticket down, two tickets up.
 How does that work?"

 Ajay raises his eyebrows.
 "I didn't say I'd do that yet.
 What's your payment?"